Autumn Salad with dried blueberries, pears, and pecans

 Ingredients

-4 cups spring mix
+5 cups spring mix

 1 cup pears, chopped

-1/4 cup dried blueberries
+¼ cup dried blueberries

-1/2 cup pecans, chopped & toasted
+¼ cup pecans, chopped & toasted

 Instructions

 1. Prepare the Blueberry-Pomegranate vinaigrette and store in the refrigerator until ready to use.
+You’ll only use ¼ cup for this salad but this dressing will taste great with a variety of salads.

-4. Drizzle the dressing over each salad.
+4. Drizzle 1 tablespoon of dressing over each salad.

 Pears are among the few fruits that are picked while still green.
 They ripen well off the tree.
-Pear trees are so hardy that they can bear fruits for a100 years or so.
+Pear trees are so hardy that they can bear fruits for a 100 years or so.

 Healthy Benefit